 Peanut butter is loved by practically all breeds of dogs.
 Your Aussie puppy loves it, too, so using peanut butter in a homemade treat is a great idea.
 Peanut butter has a lot of protein for keeping your puppy strong and healthy.

 When you use peanut butter, however, make sure it is as natural as possible.
-Many commercial peanut butters has additives and preservatives.
+Many commercial peanut butter have additives and preservatives.
 Even better, try making your own peanut butter.

 Making peanut butter cookies is relatively easy.
 You can make a simple dough by combining peanut butter with flour and water and a little baking powder and then baking it into small cookies.
 You should use the same amount of milk as peanut butter, so if you are using one cup of peanut butter you should use one cup of milk.
 Use double that for the flour.